0x444454/SIDerurgy/README.md

 7) Wait at least two secs, for DeepSID to "digest" your change.
 If you rush, you may have problems.

 8) Make sure the "MIDI port for ASID" is set to the input device you selected in SIDerurgy using the -i option.

+## I have problems.
+How to debug ?

+Launch SIDerurgy using also the -d option.

 ## Question: Why don't you just read a ".sid" file as input ?